 Learning to surf is fun and challenging in equal measures.

 I have only tried two lessons since I was on a press trip, so it’s hard to judge my progress.
 Having one surf instructor for six girls made it a little difficult especially at the beginning when I needed more assurance, but this is the normal practice in all the surfing schools in the area.
-To stand on my board, I would have needed a number of daily practices I think.
+To stand on my board, I would have needed several daily practices I think.

 If you are there for a whole week, you will certainly get a real taste for it.
 I am still at the very beginning, but I would like to give in another go later in the year.

-Surfing depends on many factors like the tide, wind and the waves.
+Surfing depends on many factors like the tide, wind, and waves.
 It’s hard to predict how the surf will be, but just being in the water is good for a surfing learner.
 Water conditions are different worldwide.
-In South of Portugal, the weaves are not as harsh as the North because the windbreaks before getting to the South, which gives learners and professionals good ‘swells/wave height’ for the surf.
+In the South of Portugal, the weaves are not as harsh as the North because the windbreaks before getting to the South, which gives learners and professionals good ‘swells/wave height’ for the surf.

 The water in the Atlantic Ocean is very cold all year round, but after few minutes in the water with the wetsuit you will hardly notice the coldness of it and you will be more focused on the waves and your board.